brochenin/RUAF/README.txt

 The user may also edit the other parameters if they wish:
 - The "number of seconds under which an activity is ignored" is the minimum amount of time a user should spend on a resource.
 Under this minimum, the user is considered as having ignored a resource.
-- The "number of seconds after which an activity is seen as too long", is the maximum amount of time a user can spend on a resource for the decile computation.
-Above this maximum, the user is considered to have only spent this maximum time on the resource.
 - The "drop out threshold" is 1/t, where t is the proportion of resources a user must have done after some point in order to not be considered dropping out (see article for details).
+Here, with 3, the proportion of resources that must have been done is 1/3.
 - The "come back threshold" is the amount of other resources a user mus have seen before coming bac to another in order to be counted in the 'drop' feature.
 - The "late or early threshold" is the threshold used used for the computation of the 'late' and 'early' features (see article for details).